Changes for people who have a Limited Capability for Work

 Also, if your ESA claim was made before 3 April 2017 and are in the Support Group, and, when you are next re-assessed, you are moved to the Work Related Activity Group, you will be paid the Work Related Activity Component.
 Similar rules apply to Universal Credit claimants; if when the rules came in on 3 April 2017 you had the Limited Capability for Work Related Activity Element included in your assessment.
 If, following your next Work Capability Assessment you are found to have Limited Capability for Work but not a Limited Capability for Work Related Activities, you can have a LCW element included in your Universal Credit assessment.

 If you are or have been found fit for work following a Work Capability Assessment and you do not think you are fit for work, get advice about challenging the decision.
 Many people who take their challenges to appeal stage are successful.
 If the decision that you were fit for work was made less than 13 months ago, it is still possible to challenge it.
-If you win your challenge, this could mean that your period of limited capability for work started before 3 April 2017, so you will be paid the relevant component / element.
+If you win your challenge, this could mean that you have a continuous period of limited capability that started before 3rd April 2017 so you will be paid the relevant component / element.

 I get Universal Credit as a jobseeker, but now I have some health problems.
 Is it worth requesting a Work Capability Assessment?
 The new rules mean it is unlikely I will get any extra money.

 As a jobseeker, you can be expected to spend up to 35 hours in job seeking activities every week.
 If you fail to meet the requirements in your Claimant Commitment, you may lose benefit through a sanction.
 If, after your Work Capability Assessment, you are found to have a limited capability for work, you will no longer be required to look for work as a condition of receiving UC.